victorgomez09/vira/docs/MIDDLEWARE_GUIDE.md

 ### Optimized Chain Building

-As of the latest version, Vira has been optimized for better performance:
+As of the latest version, virapi has been optimized for better performance:

 - **Startup Building**: The middleware chain is built once during application startup, not on every request
 - **No Runtime Rebuilding**: Middleware cannot be added after the application has started